saberbrasher/saberbrasher.github.io/_pages/teaching.md

     <div class="col-sm-6">
 <p style="font-size: 18px;"> A secret students should know? <b> No one has all of the answers. </b> The professors you idolize or are afraid of?
 They are still learning too, they have just gotten very good at asking questions (and finding the answers, which takes years of practice). </p>

-<p style="font-size: 18px;">A thirst to never stop learning and to continuously evolve and improve goes much farther than "book smarts", and drive (sometimes with a dash of stubbornness) will get you through the times that you wonder if finishing is worth it.
+<p style="font-size: 18px;">A thirst to never stop learning and to continuously improve goes much farther than "book smarts", and drive (sometimes with a dash of stubbornness) will get you through the times that you wonder if finishing is worth it.
 Along the way though, don't struggle alone.
 Find your people.
 Whatever stage you are at in your career, find people that support you in the direction of your dreams. </p>

-<p style="font-size: 18px;">As an educator, mentor, advisor, I strive to push students (of all stages) to new insights, to challenge them along the way, but to also creating an environment that they know is safe for asking questions.
+<p style="font-size: 18px;">As an educator, mentor, advisor, I strive to push students (of all stages) to new insights, to challenge them along the way, but to also create an environment that they know is safe for asking questions.
 Failure happens and is often the catalyst for the biggest breakthroughs.
 Overcoming hardship builds confidence, and my goal is to create a space where failure is just seen as part of the process and not an end to discovery. </p>

     </div>